-He traveled to the United States for the first time in 1956, where he was the subject of a solo exhibition at the Catherine Viviano Gallery, New York, and was introduced to Robert Motherwell, Jackson Pollock, Franz Kline, Mark Rothko, and Willem de Kooning.
-That same year he won the Gregory Fellowship in painting at the University of Leeds, Great Britain, which was followed by a cycle of conferences and a period of teaching.
+He traveled to the United States for the first time in 1956, where he held a solo exhibition at the Catherine Viviano Gallery, New York, and was introduced to Franz Kline, Willem de Kooning, Robert Motherwell, Jackson Pollock, and Mark Rothko.
+That same year he won the Gregory Fellowship in painting at the University of Leeds, which was followed by a series of conferences and a period of teaching.
 Important retrospectives of his work were presented at the Whitechapel Gallery, London, in 1958, and at the Stedelijk Museum, Amsterdam, in 1962.
-He took part in the São Paulo Bienal in 1963, receiving the prize or best foreign painter.
+He took part in the São Paulo Bienal in 1963, receiving the prize for best foreign painter.
 Besides exhibiting, painting, and producing lithographs and watercolors, Davie continued his activity as a musician.
-In the 1970s he often presented concerts to accompany his exhibitions and released many recordings.
+In the 1970s he often gave concerts accompanying his exhibitions and released numerous recordings.
 In 1979 he travelled to Australia and exhibited in Sydney.

 From the 1990s onwards, Davie was the subject of many retrospectives, among them an exhibition at the Scottish National Gallery of Modern Art in 2000 and one at the Cobra Museum for Modern Art in the Netherlands in 2002.
 In 2003 Davie started living and working in Hertfordshire and Cornwall. in 2002–2004 the Tate St. Ives, Cornwall, held yet another retrospective of his work.
 Davie died on April 5, 2014.